Aromatherapy, Branding, Daily Life, Rituals, Healing

 On a less academic level, I believe that if a person smells an essential oil and it brings them joy, or pulls up a long-lost memory that comforts them, or inspires them to want to stop using products full of these artificial smells and harmful chemicals, how can that be a bad thing?

-Spiritual therapy means different things to different people – but it can be as simple as engaging with something natural resulting in a positive change to the way you think about yourself or your life.
+Holistic therapy means different things to different people – but it can be as simple as engaging with new perspectives that results in a positive change to the way you think about yourself or your life.